 - TK Boots – Stormtrooper boots.

-- Imperial Boots – Stormtrooper boots.
+- Imperial Boots – Boots and costume parts.

 - MrNoStripes Bracket System – Screen-accurate fastening system for the Stormtrooper armor torso.

 - TK Procucts LCC – Webshop for the iComm Sound System (Stormtrooper voice changer)

 - eBay – Much of your supplies can be found on eBay — from magnets and rivets to undersuits and plastic polish.